ceph/ceph/doc/radosgw/pubsub-module.rst

 - s3.object.metadata: not supported (an extension to the S3 notification API)
 - s3.object.tags: not supported (an extension to the S3 notification API)
 - s3.eventId: unique ID of the event, that could be used for acking (an extension to the S3 notification API)
-- s3.opaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the ropic (an extension to the S3 notification API)
+- s3.opaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the topic (an extension to the S3 notification API)

 In case that the subscription was not created via a non S3-compatible notification, the events will have the following event format (JSON):